MEDIA, POWER AND REGULATION - 2025/6

 003 Apply theories relating to the relationships between media and power to examples relating to content, industry, technologies or audiences KCT

-004 Discuss a series of topics relating to media, power and control in relation to contemporary examples both in class and online KCPT
+004 Discuss a series of topics relating to media, power and control in relation to contemporary examples KCPT

-005 Draw on the range of material covered on the module in order to construct arguments and explanations in an essay, with essay writing and referencing skills KCPT
+005 Draw on the range of material covered on the module in order to identify research gaps and emerging areas of priority that need investigation in a research proposal KCPT

 Attributes Developed